 If children or young adults might inherit trust property, you should choose an adult to manage whatever they inherit.
 To give that person authority over the child's property, you can make him or her a property guardian, a property custodian under a law called the Uniform Transfers to Minors Act (UTMA), or a trustee.

 You can create a simple living trust document (formally known as a Declaration of Trust or trust instrument) yourself, if you have good information and help.
-One easy way to create the document is to do it online, with Nolo's Online Living Trust.
-You answer questions about yourself and your property, and the program will print out a living trust for you.
+For example, you could use Nolo's bestselling Quicken WillMaker & Trust.
+With both products, you answer questions about yourself and your property, and the program will print out a living trust for you.
 If you prefer to use a book to make your own living trust, check out Nolo's Make Your Own Living Trust, by Denis Clifford (Nolo), which offers background information, trust forms and complete instructions.

 After making your trust document, you (and your spouse, if you made a trust together) must sign it in front of a notary public.
-Nolo's Online Living Trust and other living trust products provide instructions on how to get your trust notarized.
+Quicken WillMaker & Trust provides instructions on how to get your trust notarized.

 his is a crucial step that, unfortunately, some people never take.
 But to make your trust effective, you must hold title to trust property in your name as trustee—for example, if John Smith wants to hold real estate in his trust, he must prepare and sign a new deed transferring the real estate to "John Smith, trustee of the John Smith Revocable Living Trust dated June 4, 20xx."